 - Bully anyone.

 - Do anything illegal or dangerous.
-No licking a toilet seat.
+Please, no licking a toilet seat.

 - Get naked and share it.
 Even if you’ve been working out.
 You’ll regret it, I promise.
 From experience, I promise.

 - Post excessive photos of your pet.
 Quite frankly, Fluffy is not that interesting.
 Unless your 'gram is dedicated to the cat community, once a week is more than enough for the rest of us.
 Once a month is fine, too.